TheDotProtocol/tauos/docs/tau-store.md

 From productivity tools to creative suites, AI assistants to blockchain wallets — everything is organized and accessible in one click.
 Find what you need quickly, discover new tools easily, and explore categories that make sense for real people with real needs.

 ## 🎨 Themes & Customization
 Switch up your entire OS look with custom icon packs, UI themes, and animations — all drag-and-drop ready.
-TauOS is beautiful by default, but it's also infinitely customizable.
+TauCore™ is beautiful by default, but it's also infinitely customizable.
 Make it yours, without compromising on performance or security.

 ## 📦 One-Click Installs
 No sudo.
 No scripts.
 Just tap, install, and go.
-All apps are GUI-optimized for TauOS, ensuring that every piece of software you install feels native and integrated with your system.
+All apps are GUI-optimized for TauCore™, ensuring that every piece of software you install feels native and integrated with your system.

 ## 🔄 Automatic Updates, Manual Control
 You stay in control.
 Choose when and how to update your system or apps — nothing runs without your permission.
 Tau Store respects your autonomy while keeping your software secure and up-to-date.